Zoeseph/zoeseph.github.io/pages/info.md

 layout: page
 title: "About Me"
 subheadline: " "
 teaser: "'Creative x Digital Practitioner' or 'Maker and Artist'.
 Whatever the title; I love and practice Music Production, Software Engineering, Games Development, and Art."
 permalink: "/info/"
 header:
     image_fullwidth: "zb-header.png"
 ---
-...follow me on my journey.
+This is my journey as dabbler of everything in the name and aim of doing what I love, and social impact.

 *Lorem Ipsum* -
 They say everything looks better with odd numbers of things.
 But sometimes I put even numbers—just to upset the critics.
 It all happens automatically.
 Let's have a nice tree right here.
 This is truly an almighty mountain.
 We spend so much of our life looking - but never *seeing.* – Bob Ross.